damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### GitLab.com downtime <a name="downtime"></a>

 When GitLab.com goes down a PD incident will be triggered as well, so the flow is the same as emergency tickets for the first steps.
-If you are on call and are still working, you should keep an eye on our #operations channel in [Slack](https://gitlab.slack.com), as warning messages will often start to appear before the PD incident is triggered.
+If you are on call and are still working, you should keep an eye on our #infrastructure channel in [Slack](https://gitlab.slack.com), as warning messages will often start to appear before the PD incident is triggered.

 Once you acknowledge the incident, you need to pinpoint the reason for the outage.
 Follow the documentation